SETTLEMENT AGREEMENTS (FORMERLY KNOWN AS COMPROMISE AGREEMENTS)

 Hello, my name is Adrian Chambers.
-I am a Solicitor who specialises in dealing with Compromise Agreements.
+I am a solicitor who specialises in dealing with Settlement Agreements (formerly known as a Compromise Agreement).
 Have you been made redundant or are people being let go at your workplace?
-If you are an employee or employer and need advice on a compromise agreement then I can help.
+If you are an employee or employer and need advice on a Settlement Agreement then I can help.
 Get expert advice and make sure you receive your full severance entitlements.

-HAVE YOU BEEN ASKED TO SIGN AN EMPLOYEE COMPROMISE AGREEMENT?
+HAVE YOU BEEN ASKED TO SIGN AN EMPLOYEE SETTLEMENT AGREEMENT?